 How to determine which foreign-travel expenses are reimbursable to UW–Madison travelers and what preparations need to be made for a business trip overseas.

-More information about international travel can be found on the UW-Madison International Division’s website.
+More information about international travel can be found on the UW–Madison Safety and Security website.

 Passport and visa requirements

 Travelers are responsible for determining passport and visa documentation requirements.
-When required for travel, visa fees are payable/reimbursable by UW-Madison.
+Required travel visa fees are payable/reimbursable by UW–Madison.
 Passport origination and renewal fees are payable/reimbursable when the need to obtain/renew a passport arises as a result of UW business travel.

 How to reserve